ICAST 2004: Bass Industry Trends & New

 Dulamar, Inc.

-The Seeker Pencil II in
+fish-catchability.
+The Seeker Pencil II

-particular interested me.
+in particular interested me.
 It's a slim 4-inch 1/2-oz topwater

 walking bait.
 There are two reasons I like it.
 First, the